 Can Rattlesnakes Bite While Swimming?

-Rattlesnakes are pit vipers, they rely on their envemonating bite to immobilize and kill prey.
-Because theyโre so highly specialized to bite, they can only bite from one specific position, the coil.
-Rattlesnakes that are stretched out long, like a ruler, canโt effectively bite.
-When they swim, they have to stretch out like this, and use all of their muscles to stay afloat.
-So, while rattlesnakes are capable of swimming, theyโre not able to bite at the same time.
+Rattlesnakes are pit vipers, they rely on their venomous bite to immobilize and kill prey.
+A rattlesnake strike is incredibly fast, but requires they coil up before striking.
+Rattlesnakes that are stretched out long, like a ruler, can’t effectively strike.
+When they swim, they have to stretch out like this and use all of their muscles to stay afloat.
+So, while rattlesnakes are capable of swimming, they’re not able to bite at the same time.

 Do All Rattlesnakes Swim?

-Not only can all rattlesnakes swim, all snakes in general are capable of swimming.
-Even those that live in the driest deserts could swim if they needed to.
+Not only can all rattlesnakes swim, but all snakes are capable of swimming.
+Even those who live in the driest deserts could swim if they needed to.
 Snake bodies are particularly well adapted for propelling themselves through the water.
-So, no matter what species of rattlesnake youโre looking at, remember that it can swim through the water just as easily as it can move over the land.
+So, no matter what species of rattlesnake you’re looking at, remember that it can swim through the water just as easily as it can move over the land.

 Can Rattlesnakes Swim in the Ocean?